brennanbrown/old-blog/_posts/2017-04-26-how-to-create-plan-better.md

 But then nothing happens.
 I don’t end up posting anything.
 I grow older and eventually whither away, the end. _But why?_

-I’m not sure how familiar this will sound to you, but I’ve come to realize that I generally have **two modes** of operation.
+I’m not sure how familiar this will sound to you, but I’ve come to realize that I generally have <b>two modes</b> of operation.
 I’m either in the process of _creating_ things or _planning to_ create things.

 #### 1. Creating